Karthikraja-Pandian/Project---House-Prices-Prediction/README.md

-## Machine Learning Model Building Project: Data Analysis
+## Machine Learning Model Building Project

 In the following notebooks, I will take you through a practical example of each one of the steps in the Machine Learning model building pipeline that I learned throughout my experience and analyzing many kaggle notebooks.
 There will be a notebook for each one of the Machine Learning Pipeline steps: